 “Please do not leave your valuables unattended.”

 There have been some items stolen from people's offices at work recently.
-You are writing a note to everyone to remind them to lock up their important stuff.
-You write:
+You write this in a memo to remind everyone to lock up their important stuff.

 Please do not leave your valuables unattended.